 What happens if I change careers or no longer work through Local 8?

 If vested, you will be entitled to termination benefits.
 Termination occurs after two consecutive calendar years pass where you have less than 350 hours of contributions paid to the Pension Plan.
-When you are eligible for termination benefits, you will receive a Statement of Disclosure.
+When you are eligible for termination benefits, you will automatically be mailed a Statement of Disclosure in February.

 Please Note: Termination benefits can only occur if the Plan receives less than 350 hours in